unibo-spe/spe-slides/content/09-containerization/_index.md

     + users _provide_ the _code_ and some _deployment-automation_ script
     + they _start_ the task,
     + they are interested in _interacting_ with the service
-        * e.g. via the shell
-        * e.g. via some graphical user interface
-        * e.g. via some Web client
+        * e.g. via the shell, via some GUI, via the browser, etc.

 - __Parallelism__ may be exploited to support __replication__
     + e.g. for __fault tolerance__